 If you can’t do that or you don’t have the inclination, the next best option is creating blog content for other people.
 Let’s take a deeper look into the subject.

-To make enough money from blogging to replace your day job, you need to go into it with a business mindset.
-If your goal is to create your own blog that generates passive income each month, you need to allow enough time for your blog to mature and earn trust.
+To make money online from blogging to replace your day job, you need to go into it with a business mindset.
+If your goal is to create a blog that generates passive income each month, you need to allow enough time for your blog to mature and earn trust.

 Remember though, you could always do both if you have enough time on your hands and enjoy writing!